KentStateWeb/rwd/advanced/docs/craft.md

 ## Set up Craft CMS

 1. Duplicate the craft/config/db-default.php file and call it db.php.
 Edit it to include the LOCAL database name (assuming the password and user name are root).
+2. Important - change the public/htaccess file to be .htaccess.
+3. In craft/config/general.php - change the LOCAL url to your actual local URL. (in two places)
-2. Go to the local URL on your computer to install Craft (aka http://PROJECTNAME.web).
+4. Go to the local URL on your computer to install Craft (aka http://PROJECTNAME.web).
 Go through the installation process.

 ## Editing Craft CMS Template Files